-If you close the tab here you can return to it by clicking on the newly created Restore Execution in the Restore Home tab.
-This will be in the "Pending" state.
+If you close the tab here you can return to it by clicking on the newly created Restore Execution in the Restore Home tab which is in the "pending" state.

-Cancelling a Restore Execution will delete it from the list on Restore home.
+Cancelling a Restore Execution deletes it from the list on Restore home.

 GRAX Point in Time Restore allows the user to be specific about which data they wish to restore, allowing a partial update of a record to a new version.
 This can be particularly useful when a process has been incorrectly updating data, while at the same time users have been working with these records.

 Fields need to be added to the Restore by selecting and moving the fields within the filtered dueling picklist control.
-To restore all fields, select and move all fields into the right hand list.
+To restore all fields, select all fields by moving them into the right hand list.

 Configure the Point in Time Restore

-The Point in Time looks at the date fields on the record and will select the values from the GRAX Data Vault that were the latest version at the date / time specified by the Point in Time.
+The Point in Time looks at the date fields on the record and selects the values from the GRAX Data Vault that were the latest version at the date / time specified by the Point in Time.
 Depending on the object type, this would be the

 Last Modified Date or